 ”I talked to the players today, I let them know and it’s 11 more games,” said Cairo, who was the bench coach. ”Let’s finish strong.”

-The White Sox won 10 of their first 14 games under Cairo but have dropped four straight to tumble to a season-high eight games behind AL Central leader Cleveland entering Saturday.
+The White Sox won 10 of their first 14 games under Cairo but have dropped five straight to tumble to a season-high nine games behind AL Central leader Cleveland.

 ”Miggy and the coaches have done a very fine job,” Hahn said. ”We’ve seen at various stretches, unfortunately not over the last four days or so, but for extended stretches over the last few weeks, this team showing flashes of playing at the level we thought was capable over the course of the entire season.
 It’s a little too little too late over the course of the year.